 (i) Coral reef ecosystem MUS in low-use MPAs as defined in § 660.18;

 (ii) Potentially Harvested Coral Reef Taxa in the coral reef ecosystem regulatory area; or

 (iii) Coral reef ecosystem MUS in the coral reef ecosystem regulatory area with any gear not specifically allowed in this subpart.

 (2) Transshipment permit.
-A receiving vessel must be registered for use with a transshipment permit if that vessel is used in the coral reef ecosystem regulatory area to land or tranship PHCRT, or any coral reef ecosystem MUS harvested within low-use MPAs.
+A receiving vessel must be registered for use with a Start Printed Page 8344transshipment permit if that vessel is used in the coral reef ecosystem regulatory area to land or tranship PHCRT, or any coral reef ecosystem MUS harvested within low-use MPAs.

 (3) Exceptions.
 The following persons are not required to have a permit under this section:

 (i) Any person issued a permit to fish under the Bottomfish and Seamount Groundfish FMP, Pelagics FMP, Crustaceans FMP or Precious Corals FMP who incidentally catches coral reef ecosystem MUS while fishing for bottomfish management unit species, crustaceans management unit species, Pacific pelagic management unit species, precious coral, or seamount groundfish.

 (ii) Any person fishing for CHCRT outside of an MPA, who does not retain any incidentally caught PHCRT; and